Aruncodings/web_scrapper_toolkit/README.md

-# 📰 Article Summarizer GUI Application
+# 📰 Web scrapper Toolkit

 This is a **Python desktop application** that allows users to **extract and summarize articles** from any URL using a **user-friendly GUI interface**.
 It also provides features to export the summary as a **PDF** or **audio file**, making it perfect for students, researchers, and readers on-the-go.